 Where is Lake Fork?

-Lake Fork Reservoir is located 65 miles east of Dallas on the on Lake Fork Creek, a major tributary of the Sabine River between Quitman, Alba, Emory, and Yantis, Texas.
+Lake Fork Reservoir is located 65 miles east of Dallas on Lake Fork Creek, a major tributary of the Sabine River between Quitman, Alba, Emory, and Yantis, Texas.

 Call (903) 736-9888 for the ultimate experience: Lake Fork Trophy Bass Fishing with Pro Guide James Caldemeyer!